sumanroy04/RAG_Chatbot/docs/detailed_system_documentation.md

 To prevent the model from hallucinating medical advice or failing to handle emergencies, a parsing layer intercepts messages before LLM invocation:
 * **Crisis Keywords**: A set of panic descriptors (such as "suicide", "harm myself", "cutting", "kill myself", "end my life") is checked against the parsed message.
 * **Helpline Card**: If a crisis keyword matches, the system circumvents LLM query generation entirely.
 It returns a static crisis card carrying validated regional and international helpline details (e.g. Vandrevala Foundation, AASRA, AAS, national hotlines) and flags the session log.
+* **Crisis Incident Logger**: Automatically writes details about the occurrence to the `crisis_logs` table for therapist review and database persistence.
 * **Boundary Enforcement**: System prompts explicitly command the LLM:
   * Never act as a therapist.
   * Ground all recommendations strictly within the retrieved context documents.